Biden brings confidence to New Hampshire, as 2020 rivals close in

 After filing, Biden braved freezing temperatures and snow flurries to address a rally of about 100 supporters.

-Biden is a party establishment favorite.
+Biden is a party establishment favourite.
 But he pushed back at the suggestion he might be too cozy with the Democratic elite to inspire young voters and reach new voices.

 Biden leads in national polling.
 But he has slipped to fourth place in Iowa, which kicks off the nomination voting on February 3, and trails Warren in New Hampshire.

+Both men are currently in New Hampshire.
+Buttigieg on Friday launched a four-day bus tour of the state, including an energized town hall with 740 attendees in the southern city of Salem.

+Nicole Fisher, 30, an executive assistant from nearby Manchester, said she was “100 percent” behind Buttigieg.
+Biden, she said, symbolizes “old ideology, old rhetoric”.

-CONCORD, UNITED STATES: Democrat Joe Biden strode into New Hampshire´s state house Friday like he owned the place, back-slapping officials and insisting he has broad voter support as he ramps up his bid to challenge President Donald Trump in 2020.
+CONCORD, United States: Democrat Joe Biden strode into New Hampshire’s state house on Friday like he owned the place, back-slapping officials and insisting he has broad voter support as he ramps up his bid to challenge President Donald Trump in 2020.

 Biden has struggled to retain the frontrunner status that he claimed when he entered the crowded Democratic field in April.